Skip to content

 Use the time range picker and interval selector at the top to adjust the reporting period.
 The list shows all episodes that overlap the selected window, including long-running episodes that started before the window but are still active within it.

-warningorcritical.
-Critical events are those that have persisted long enough to escalate or that showed an extreme initial deviation.
+• SeverityWarning or critical.
+Critical events are those that escalated by persisting, or that started with an extreme deviation.

-- Measurement Type – Filter by type (Video, Web, Network, Speedtest, Conferencing).
+• Measurement Type – Video, Web, Network, Speedtest, or Conferencing.

-- Subject – Filter by service subject (e.g., "netflix", "youtube").
-For network measurements, this represents the technology.
+• Subject – The service (e.g. "netflix", "youtube").
+For network measurements this is the technology.

 Client and location:

-You can hover over the filter badges to see explanations of what each value means and how it relates to the detection process.
+You can hover over any filter badge to see a plain-language explanation of what the value means and how it relates to detection.

 Note